IceHe/lib/java/cmd/java.md

     - This **prevents the JVM from exiting and keeps the process active so that you can attach a debugger to it to investigate the cause of the error.**
     - By default, this option is disabled.

--XX:StartFlightRecording=parameter=value
-Starts a JFR recording for the Java application.
-This option is equivalent to the JFR.start diagnostic command that starts a recording during runtime.
-You can set the following parameter=value entries when starting a JFR recording:

-delay=time
-Specifies the delay between the Java application launch time and the start of the recording.
-Append s to specify the time in seconds, m for minutes, h for hours, and d for days.
-For example, specifying 10m means 10 minutes.
-By default, there’s no delay, and this parameter is set to 0.

-disk={true|false}
-Specifies whether to write data to disk while recording.
-By default, this parameter is enabled.

-dumponexit={true|false}
-Specifies if the running recording is dumped when the JVM shuts down.
-If enabled and a filename is not entered, the recording is written to a file in the directory where the process was started.
-The file name is a system-generated name that contains the process ID, recording ID, and current timestamp, similar to hotspot-pid-47496-id-1-2018_01_25_19_10_41.jfr.
-By default, this parameter is disabled.

-duration=time
-Specifies the duration of the recording.
-Append s to specify the time in seconds, m for minutes, h for hours, and d for days.
-For example, specifying 5h means 5 hours.
-By default, the duration isn’t limited, and this parameter is set to 0.

-filename=path
-Specifies the path and name of the file to which the recording is written when the recording is stopped, for example:

-recording.jfr
-/home/user/recordings/recording.jfr
-c:\recordings\recording.jfr
-name=identifier
-Takes both the name and the identifier of a recording.

-maxage=time
-Specifies the maximum age of disk data to keep for the recording.
-This parameter is valid only when the disk parameter is set to true.
-Append s to specify the time in seconds, m for minutes, h for hours, and d for days.
-For example, specifying 30s means 30 seconds.
-By default, the maximum age isn’t limited, and this parameter is set to 0s.

-maxsize=size
-Specifies the maximum size (in bytes) of disk data to keep for the recording.
-This parameter is valid only when the disk parameter is set to true.
-The value must not be less than the value for the maxchunksize parameter set with -XX:FlightRecorderOptions.
-Append m or M to specify the size in megabytes, and g or G to specify the size in gigabytes.
-By default, the maximum size of disk data isn’t limited, and this parameter is set to 0.

-path-to-gc-roots={true|false}
-Specifies whether to collect the path to garbage collection (GC) roots at the end of a recording.
-By default, this parameter is disabled.

-The path to GC roots is useful for finding memory leaks, but collecting it is time-consuming.
-Enable this option only when you start a recording for an application that you suspect has a memory leak.
-If the settings parameter is set to profile, the stack trace from where the potential leaking object was allocated is included in the information collected.

-settings=path
-Specifies the path and name of the event settings file (of type JFC).
-By default, the default.jfc file is used, which is located in JRE_HOME/lib/jfr.
-This default settings file collects a predefined set of information with low overhead, so it has minimal impact on performance and can be used with recordings that run continuously.

-A second settings file is also provided, profile.jfc, which provides more data than the default configuration, but can have more overhead and impact performance.
-Use this configuration for short periods of time when more information is needed.

-You can specify values for multiple parameters by separating them with a comma.
+**`-XX:StartFlightRecording=parameter=value`**

+- **Starts a JFR recording for the Java application.**
+    - This option is equivalent to the `JFR.start` diagnostic command that starts a recording during runtime.
+- You can set the following `parameter=value` entries when starting a JFR recording:
+    - `delay=time`
+        - Specifies the delay between the Java application launch time and the start of the recording.
+        - Append `s` to specify the time in seconds, `m` for minutes, h for hours, and `d` for days.
+            - For example, specifying 10m means 10 minutes.
+        - By default, there’s no delay, and this parameter is set to 0.
+    - `disk={true|false}`
+        - Specifies whether to write data to disk while recording.
+        - By default, this parameter is enabled.
+    - `dumponexit={true|false}`
+        - Specifies if the running recording is dumped when the JVM shuts down.
+            - If enabled and a filename is not entered, the recording is written to a file in the directory where the process was started.
+            - The file name is a system-generated name that contains the process ID, recording ID, and current timestamp, similar to `hotspot-pid-47496-id-1-2018_01_25_19_10_41.jfr`.
+            - By default, this parameter is disabled.
+    - `duration=time`
+        - Specifies the duration of the recording.
+            - By default, the duration isn’t limited, and this parameter is set to 0.
+    - `filename=path`
+        - Specifies the path and name of the file to which the recording is written when the recording is stopped, for example:
+            - `recording.jfr`
+            - `/home/user/recordings/recording.jfr`
+            - `c:\recordings\recording.jfr`
+    - `name=identifier`
+        - Takes both the name and the identifier of a recording.
+    - `maxage=time`
+        - Specifies the maximum age of disk data to keep for the recording.
+            - This parameter is valid only when the disk parameter is set to true.
+            - Append s to specify the time in seconds, m for minutes, h for hours, and d for days.
+            - For example, specifying 30s means 30 seconds.
+            - By default, the maximum age isn’t limited, and this parameter is set to 0s.
+    - `maxsize=size`
+        - Specifies the maximum size (in bytes) of disk data to keep for the recording.
+            - This parameter is valid only when the disk parameter is set to true.
+            - The value must not be less than the value for the maxchunksize parameter set with `-XX:FlightRecorderOptions`.
+            - By default, the maximum size of disk data isn’t limited, and this parameter is set to 0.
+    - `path-to-gc-roots={true|false}`
+        - Specifies whether to collect the path to garbage collection (GC) roots at the end of a recording.
+            - By default, this parameter is disabled.
+        - The path to GC roots is useful for finding memory leaks, but collecting it is time-consuming.
+            - **Enable this option only when you start a recording for an application that you suspect has a memory leak.**
+            - If the settings parameter is set to profile, the stack trace from where the potential leaking object was allocated is included in the information collected.
+    - `settings=path`
+        - Specifies the path and name of the event settings file (of type JFC).
+            - By default, the `default.jfc` file is used, which is located in `JRE_HOME/lib/jfr`.
+            - This default settings file collects a predefined set of information with low overhead, so it has minimal impact on performance and can be used with recordings that run continuously.
+        - A second settings file is also provided, `profile.jfc`, which provides more data than the default configuration, but can have more overhead and impact performance.
+            - Use this configuration for short periods of time when more information is needed.
+        - You can specify values for multiple parameters by separating them with a comma.

+-XX:ThreadStackSize=size
+Sets the Java thread stack size (in kilobytes).
+Use of a scaling suffix, such as k, results in the scaling of the kilobytes value so that -XX:ThreadStackSize=1k sets the Java thread stack size to 1024*1024 bytes or 1 megabyte.
+The default value depends on the platform:

+Linux: 1024 KB

+macOS: 1024 KB

+Oracle Solaris: 1024 KB

+Windows: The default value depends on the virtual memory.

+The following examples show how to set the thread stack size to 1 megabyte in different units:

+Copy-XX:ThreadStackSize=1k
+-XX:ThreadStackSize=1024
+This option is similar to -Xss.

+-XX:-UseBiasedLocking
+Disables the use of biased locking.
+Some applications with significant amounts of uncontended synchronization may attain significant speedups with this flag enabled, but applications with certain patterns of locking may see slowdowns.

+By default, this option is enabled.

+-XX:-UseCompressedOops
+Disables the use of compressed pointers.
+By default, this option is enabled, and compressed pointers are used when Java heap sizes are less than 32 GB.
+When this option is enabled, object references are represented as 32-bit offsets instead of 64-bit pointers, which typically increases performance when running the application with Java heap sizes of less than 32 GB.
+This option works only for 64-bit JVMs.

+It’s also possible to use compressed pointers when Java heap sizes are greater than 32 GB.
+See the -XX:ObjectAlignmentInBytes option.

+-XX:-UseContainerSupport
+The VM now provides automatic container detection support, which allows the VM to determine the amount of memory and number of processors that are available to a Java process running in docker containers.
+It uses this information to allocate system resources.
+This support is only available on Linux x64 platforms.
+If supported, the default for this flag is true, and container support is enabled by default.
+It can be disabled with -XX:-UseContainerSupport.

+Unified Logging is available to help diagnose issues related to this support.

+Use -Xlog:os+container=trace for maximum logging of container information.
+See Enable Logging with the JVM Unified Logging Framework for a description of using Unified Logging.

+XX:+UseGCLogRotation
+Handles large log files.
+This option must be used with -Xloggc:filename.

+-XX:NumberOfGClogFiles=number_of_files
+Handles large log files.
+The number_of_files must be greater than or equal to 1.
+The default is 1.

+-XX:GCLogFileSize=number
+Handles large log files.
+The number can be in the form of numberM or numberK.
+The default is set to 512K.

+-XX:+UseHugeTLBFS
+Linux only: This option is the equivalent of specifying -XX:+UseLargePages.
+This option is disabled by default.
+This option pre-allocates all large pages up-front, when memory is reserved; consequently the JVM can’t dynamically grow or shrink large pages memory areas.
+See -XX:UseTransparentHugePages if you want this behavior.

+See Large Pages.

+-XX:+UseLargePages
+Enables the use of large page memory.
+By default, this option is disabled and large page memory isn’t used.

+See Large Pages.

+-XX:+UseMembar
+Enables issuing of membars on thread-state transitions.
+This option is disabled by default on all platforms except ARM servers, where it’s enabled.
+(It’s recommended that you don’t disable this option on ARM servers.)

+-XX:+UsePerfData
+Enables the perfdata feature.
+This option is enabled by default to allow JVM monitoring and performance testing.
+Disabling it suppresses the creation of the hsperfdata_userid directories.
+To disable the perfdata feature, specify -XX:-UsePerfData.

+-XX:+UseTransparentHugePages
+Linux only: Enables the use of large pages that can dynamically grow or shrink.
+This option is disabled by default.
+You may encounter performance problems with transparent huge pages as the OS moves other pages around to create huge pages; this option is made available for experimentation.

+-XX:+AllowUserSignalHandlers
+Enables installation of signal handlers by the application.
+By default, this option is disabled and the application isn’t allowed to install signal handlers.

+-XX:VMOptionsFile=filename
+Allows user to specify VM options in a file, for example, java -XX:VMOptionsFile=/var/my_vm_options HelloWorld.

+#### JIT Compiler

+#### Serviceability

+#### Garbage Collection

 ## Usage